AdobeDocs/commerce-php/src/pages/architecture/modules/relationships.md

 ---
-group: architecture-guide
-title: Module relationships
+title: Module Relationships | Commerce PHP Extensions
-menu_title: Module relationships
+description: Learn about the different types of relationships thay modules have with each other.
 ---

+# Module relationships

 ## Overview {#m2arch-module-relationships-overview}